Preparing Kids for Dental Appointments: 3 Helpful Tips

 Children also respond positively to rewards.
 Offer your children a sought-after toy, special dessert, or visit to a favorite place in return for good behavior at the dentist’s office.
 Remind them of that prize throughout the visit as needed to keep them focused on earning their reward.

-Keep in mind that your own attitudes toward dentistry may have an influence on your kids.
+Keep in mind that your own attitudes toward dentistry and dental services may have an influence on your kids.
 If you accidentally communicate your own sense of anxiety or dental phobia to your little ones, they may pick up on those feelings and adopt them as their own.
 Maintain a cheerful, enthusiastic demeanor whether you feel that way or not.

 Kids Choice and All About Kids Dental can provide the ideal combination of a friendly atmosphere, experience, and dental skill for your children’s needs, from the earliest appointments to dental care for teens.
 Contact us to learn more and schedule a tour of our office for your little ones.